William and Karen Sonneborn Chair for Interdisciplinary Collaboration

 Recognition and Award

 The two faculty chairs will each be designated the William and Karen Sonneborn Chair for Interdisciplinary Collaboration in… (in the name of interdisciplinary field).
-Each will receive a $10,000 annual stipend for the duration of the three-year term; together, they will receive an internal grant of $150,000 (avg. $50,000 per year), to be spent on their mutual work, including expanding their ability to integrate students into their research.
+Each will receive a $10,000 annual stipend for the duration of the three-year term; together, they will receive an internal grant of up to $150,000 (avg. $50,000 per year, per submitted plans and budget), to be spent on their mutual work, including (and especially) expanding their ability to integrate students into their research.

-Nominations are due no later than April 20.
-Nominations should be co-endorsed by the deans, and appropriate chairs or area coordinators, for both (or all) faculty members of the collaborating team.
+Nominations are due no later than Sept.
+15. Nominations should be co-endorsed by the deans, and appropriate chairs or area coordinators, for both (or all) faculty members of the collaborating team.
+The co-endorsement may consist of a signature to the nomination letter.
 The application packet should include:

 - A nominating letter (3-page max.).

-- A single statement of intent from the faculty pair (or team) on the history and future of the collaboration (3-page max.).
+- A single statement of intent from the faculty pair (or team) on the history and future of the collaboration.
+In particular, please indicate what activities would be possible with the Chair that may not otherwise be possible.
+(3-page max.).

 - CV’s from the faculty, highlighting any joint scholarly work and products that have emerged from the collaboration.